Information for Parents

-Our Spring move-in day is still on the Sunday of Martin Luther King, Jr. Weekend in January, we do allow students to move in any time after 5 p.m. on the Friday before.
+Our Spring move-in day is also listed on the academic calendar, we do allow students to move in any time after 5 p.m. on the Friday before.
 This is designed to accommodate travel needs.
 Keep in mind that staffing may be at a minimum during non-scheduled times and meal service doesn’t begin until official move-in day.

 Students who are required to report early for an athletic team’s preseason training should plan to arrive per their coach’s instructions.

-Additional information on important dates can be found on our academic calendar.
+Additional information on academic breaks, final exams, and other important dates are also outlined on the academic calendar.